akeneo/pim-api-docs/content/tutorials/guides/how-to-collect-product-variations.md

 #### 2. Process product model
 ##### 2.1.
 Parse and store the product model
 Parse and store a product or a product model is definitely the same thing.
-Please have a how to our guided tutorial <a href="/tutorials/how-to-get-families-and-attributes.html" target="_blank" rel="noopener noreferrer">How to get families and attributes</a>.
+Please have a how to our guided tutorial <a href="/tutorials/how-to-get-families-and-attributes.html" target="_blank" rel="noopener noreferrer">How to get families, family variants, and attributes</a>.

 ##### 2.2.
 Collect its family variant
 ###### 2.2.1 You are following the App workflow?

-Good news: you already store the family variant in the guided tutorial <a href="/tutorials/how-to-get-families-and-attributes.html" target="_blank" rel="noopener noreferrer">How to get families and attributes</a>.
+Good news: you already store the family variant in the guided tutorial <a href="/tutorials/how-to-get-families-and-attributes.html" target="_blank" rel="noopener noreferrer">How to get families, family variants, and attributes</a>.
 Go ahead!

 ###### 2.2.2 You are not following the App workflow?
 Query the API.